 Certain costs and expenses associated with our organization and public offerings have been paid by our Advisor on our behalf.
-See "Financial Condition, Liquidity and Capital Resources - Payment of Offering Costs and Other Expenses" above for a discussion of these advances and our repayment of the same.
+See "Financial Condition, Liquidity and Capital Resources - Payment of Offering Costs and Other Expenses" above for a discussion of our repayment of these costs and expenses.

 To the extent that our operating expenses in any four consecutive fiscal quarters exceed the greater of 2% of average invested assets or 25% of Net Income (as defined in our Articles of Incorporation), our Advisor is required to reimburse us the amount by which the total operating expenses paid or incurred exceed the greater of the 2% or 25% threshold, unless our independent directors determine that such excess was justified.
-For the quarter ended March 31, 2008, we did not exceed this limitation.
+For the quarter ended June 30, 2008, we did not exceed this limitation.